einKnie/video-detector/README.md

 The addon currently supports **youtube.com**, **vimeo.com**, **orf.at**, **vivo.sx**, and **netflix.com**.
 While the addon is active, it will monitor any Firefox tabs on a supported site to detect if a video is playing.
-As soon as a video starts playing, the title of the repective tab is changed to contain a custom string which is configurable via the addon's setting page.
+As soon as a video starts playing, the title of the repective tab is changed to contain a custom string.
-The addon also comes with a toolbar button to quickly suspend and resume the operation.
+The addon also comes with a toolbar button to quickly suspend and resume the operation, or access the settings page.
+On this settings page, you can change the custom string as well as disable operation on specific domains.

 #### For example: